-Sunburn, DNA and cancer: explores the basis for sunburn and relates how UVR induces DNA damage.
+Sunburn, DNA, and cancer: explores the basis for sunburn and relates how UVR induces DNA damage.
 I use the rare disorder xeroderma pigmentosa to pick apart the chain of causality between UVR, DNA damage, sunburn, freckling and skin cancer.
 The chapter also includes a necessary primer on the physics of UVR.

 Skin pigmentation: Variation in pigmentation — together with variation in UVR exposure — is the main determinant of skin cancer incidence.
-I explain the origins of human pigmentation, the biology of the melanocyte, and the relation between types of melanin and skin cancer risk.
+I explain the origins of human pigmentation, the biology of the melanocyte, and the relation between the different types of melanin and skin cancer risk.
 Albinism is used as a case study to tease open the causal pathways.

 Melanoma: Melanoma is the most common cause of death from skin cancer.
 It also remains the most difficult to confidently diagnose.
-This chapter is an introduction but we will expand on some of the issues raised, later in skincancer909.
+This chapter is an introduction, but we will expand on some of the issues raised, later in skincancer909.